 Tickets begin from £36 and will vary depending on the type of seats you choose.

-Harry Potter and the Cursed Child does not have a strict age limit.
+The show does not have a strict age limit.
 However, it is most suitable for children aged 10 and above.